RichardMarrone/Flask-Derivative-App/README.md

 # Flask-Derivative-App
-Simple web app for computing the derivative of a polynomial and graphing the results

-# Flask-Derivative-App

 A simple Flask app that calculates the derivative of a given polynomial and graphs both the original funciton and the derivative of it over a user-specified interval.
 The app is currently hosted with heroku and can be accessed at http://www.pythonderivative.com/ .